 8/ Treats for Craft Beer Lovers

-WhichCraft Beer Store has a rocking selection of craft beer on South Lamar Boulevard.
+WhichCraft Beer Store has a rocking selection of craft beer in the Mueller development.
 The friendly, beer-loving staff is always happy to talk shop and make recommendations.

 You can actually buy any beer in the store as a single, allowing you to create a custom six-pack for that beer snob in your life.
 Another fun gift is the mystery six-packs, grouped around a theme or type of beer.